 Combining Figs. \ref{shadow_ring_beta0.1_P0.6}, \ref{shadow_ring_beta0.2_P0.6}, and \ref{shadow_ring_beta0.2_P0.9}, we arrive at some interesting conclusions.
 Firstly, it is easy to notice the differences in the shadows of magnetically charged BI BHs cast by the accretion disks starting from various radii.
-The radius of the central dark area has a strong relationship with the model.
+The central dark area's radius strongly correlates with the model.
 Secondly, the BI effect and the magnetic charge both have a considerable effect on the shadows.
 It is noticeable that the increase of the magnetic charge intensifies the luminosity produced by direct emission apparently, and the increase of the BI parameter weakens the effect of the magnetic charge.
 Lastly, the third is the most consistent with astronomical observations.

 Different emission models have a large impact on the observed intensity of direct emission but have little impact on the lens ring and the photon ring.
 This is due to the small range of the impact parameter related to the lens ring and photon ring.
 The range of the radial distance from the BH of photons emitted within the aforementioned range of the impact parameter is also narrow.
-The shapes and locations of the lens ring and the photon ring are almost unchanged with the emission models for the emissivity of the accretion disk is almost constant in such a short range of the radial distance.
+The shapes and locations of the lens ring and the photon ring are almost unchanged with the emission models, for the emissivity of the accretion disk is almost constant in such a short range of the radial distance.
 The direct emission, however, relates to a wide range of the impact parameter.
-Photons with an impact parameter in this range have a wide range of radial distance from the BH when they are emitted from the accretion disk.
+Photons with an impact parameter in this range have a wide range of radial distance from the BH when emitted from the accretion disk.
 The shapes and locations of observed intensity corresponding to the direct emission are also changing because the emission intensity of the accretion disk varies with the change in radial distance.
-Actually, the lens ring and the photon ring of the three models are difficult to identify for the ranges of the impact parameter corresponding to the transfer functions of $n=2$ and $n=3$ are very narrow.
+Actually, the lens ring and the photon ring of the three models are difficult to identify, for the ranges of the impact parameter corresponding to the transfer functions of $n=2$ and $n=3$ are very narrow.
 In this case, regardless of the accretion model, the emission intensity is nearly constant in such a narrow range of radial distance.
 Therefore, it is difficult to distinguish the photon ring and the lens ring only by changing the emission model.